traversable/schema/README.md

 > **Note:** This is the only feature on this list that is built into the core library.

-The motivation for creating another schema library was to add native support for inferred type predicates, which none of the other libraries on the market currently do.
+The motivation for creating another schema library was to add native support for inferred type predicates, which no other schema library currently does (although please file an issue if that has changed!).

 This is possible because the traversable schemas are themselves just type predicates with a few additional properties that allow them to also be used for reflection.